Wasp Mimicking Fly

 Thank you Dr Chris Lambkin for identifying, Reiner Richter & Dr Martin Hauser for confirming and Dr Ken Walker & Tony Daley for helping with the id of this species for us

 Found on Ellura (in the Murray Mallee, SA) and elsewhere

 Tony, who id'ed this to genus, said the strange hair on the back is "elongate scale-like setae on the scutum".

-This beautiful fly was ~10mm long, with a very long mouth/proboscis and antennae.
+This beautiful fly has a very long mouth/proboscis and antennae.
 Bascially black with 2 orange/yellow bands on it's wings.
 The lower front tibia (middle part of the leg) does seem to have a small orange band.